Charitable activities of the Knights of Columbus: Ukraine

 In the aftermath of the 2022 Russian invasion of Ukraine, the 2,000 Knights of Columbus in the country worked to help those impacted.
 Within days of the invasion, leaders of the Knights met with Mieczysław Mokrzycki, the Latin-rite archbishop of Lviv, and Sviatoslav Shevchuk, the Major Archbishop of the Ukrainian Greek Catholic Church, and created the Anti-Crisis Committee to better coordinate relief efforts.
 They began by providing food and clothing to those at train and bus stations in Lviv who were fleeing into Poland.
 They then began organizing busses to take people the Polish border.

 Once in Poland, knights in that country established a Mercy Center to welcome refugees and provide additional aid.
 In the first three months of the war, the Knights in Poland helped more than 300,000 people, or 10% of those who fled to that country.
-Polish knights are also organizing relief boxes of supplies, donated by knights from around the world, to ship back into Ukraine to help those who remained.
+Polish knights also organized relief boxes of supplies, donated by knights from around the world, to ship back into Ukraine to help those who remained.
 Convoys of supplies cross the border into war zones once or twice a week.

 Aid is provided according to need and without regard to the religion of the recipients.
 The name of the Knights work in Ukraine is the Ukraine Solidarity Fund, which had raised $20 million as of early 2023.
+By the end of 2023, the Order had served over 1.4 million Ukrainians.
+More than 7.3 million pounds of humanitarian supplies had been donated, along with 250,000 care packages and 400 wheelchairs.

 State Deputy Youriy Maletskiy was awarded the St. Michael Award at the 2022 Supreme Convention for the work he had done and was doing to help civilian refugees and others in the country.
 The award is given to those who provide exemplary service to the Order and the Church.

-The Knights released a film, “In Solidarity with Ukraine", in February 2023.
+The Knights released a film, "In Solidarity with Ukraine", in February 2023.
 The 60-minute documentary details the humanitarian crisis in Ukraine primarily through interviews with many Ukrainians.

+In December 2023, Russia banned the Knights of Columbus, along with the Ukrainian Greek Catholic Church and other Catholic organizations in occupied areas of Ukraine's Zaporizhzhia region.
+Russia claimed the Knights were "associated with the intelligence services of the United States and the Vatican."